 Ellery Eskelin

-For the past thirty years Ellery Eskelin has been at the forefront of the global creative improvised music scene.
-Based in New York City, he has traveled widely performing, recording and amassing a very personal and iconoclastic body of work.
-And yet Ellery Eskelin has always remained deeply committed to the traditions of jazz and American music.
-Eskelin embodies this seeming contradiction with ease.
-He does not see jazz as a style or idiom but as a process.
-Further, a process of creative development that has great relevancy to our time.
-In this pursuit Eskelin consistently delivers to the listening public unadulterated, passionate music with no excuses and no apologies.
+For the past forty years Ellery Eskelin has been at the forefront of the global creative improvised music scene.
+Based in New York City, he has traveled widely, performing, recording and amassing a personal and iconoclastic body of work with the view that jazz and American music is an ongoing creative process with great relevancy to our time.
+In this pursuit Eskelin consistently delivers a passionate musical expression to the listening public.

+Subsequent touring and recording projects include "Trio New York" featuring organist Gary Versace and drummer Gerald Cleaver, taking a free approach to the great American songbook, as well as a trio including Swiss bassist Christian Weber and German drummer Michael Griener exploring both free improvisation as well as renditions of early jazz classics.
 Along the way Eskelin has done a number of side projects including a group featuring guitarist Marc Ribot and drummer Kenny Wollesen dedicated to the music of Gene Ammons, improvisatory duos with Dutch drummer Han Bennink, an improvising ensemble consisting of strings, vibraphone and saxophone and most recently a group featuring Susan Alcorn on pedal steel guitar and bassist Michael Formanek.
 Over the years Eskelin has developed a number of other important associations with musicians such as Gerry Hemingway, Mark Helias, Sylvie Courvoisier, and Bobby Previte.
 As a side-person Eskelin has worked with a broad cross section of jazz, avant-pop and new-music figures such as organist Brother Jack McDuff, composer Mikel Rouse, guitarist Eugene Chadbourne, oud player and composer Rabih Abou-Khalil, drummer Daniel Humair and the pseudo-group "The Grassy Knoll" among many others.
+Eskelin's many recordings as a leader and co-leader have been named in Best of the Year critics' polls in the New York Times, The Village Voice, and major jazz magazines in the US and abroad.

 Read moreTags